Condensation Control Paint

 Super Therm® Coverage for a shipping container

-Each container has 2 sides / 2 ends and the roof
+Each shipping container has 2 sides / 2 ends and the roof (18.9 litres per 5 US gallons pail, spread rate of 2.3m2 + 10% profile)

 Currently we sell full 5 gallon US (18.9 litres) pails.
-We recommend using Super Therm® on the floor internally as this neutralises any contaminants in the timber and provides additional floor insulation.
-Super Therm® has a coverage of 40-45 mper pail depending on application.
+Super Therm® has a coverage of 40-43m2 per pail depending on application.

-Note: if container has rust it needs to be thoroughly cleaned and we suggest a coat of Rust Grip® before you apply Super Therm®.
-For the ultimate protection then apply Enamo Grip over the top as the perfect protection against the elements.
+Note: if container has rust it needs to be thoroughly cleaned and we suggest Rust Grip® or a rust converter before you apply Super Therm®.
+For the ultimate protection then apply Enamo Grip over the top as the perfect tough protection.
+Generally no etching primer or base coat is needed for Super Therm® as long as the surface is clean and dry.

-Contact us below if you wish to purchase Super Therm® for your shipping container project.
+Contact us if you wish to purchase Super Therm® for your shipping container project.

 Recommended coating system for shipping containers